Novel number two is on its way – here’s the first chapter.

 Blake’s Novel – Part 1 April 1992

-Mick would have set out that day with the usual preoccupations.
-A pall of gloom had descended on London after another Tory election victory, but he was headed over to where they were still celebrating John Major’s win.
+Mick would have set out that day with little to trouble his mind.
+A fog of despair had descended on London after another Tory election victory but Mick was headed over to where they were still celebrating Major’s win.
 In true entrepreneurial style he was off to the City to make some money.
-However, the difference between Mick and the yuppies was that he’d be happy with enough for a meal at the café and maybe some change left over for a bottle of cider.
+However, the difference between Mick and the bankers was that he’d be happy with enough for a meal at the café and maybe some change left over for a bottle of cider.

 There was nothing unusual about his skip down the stairs into Bethnal Green tube, nor the air of the other-world about his fellow afternoon travellers.
-There wasn’t much to disturb Mick’s thoughts – the ideas and tunes that would have been spinning around his head.
+There wasn’t much to disturb Mick’s thoughts – the tunes that would have been jigging and reeling ‘round his head.
 So how was he to know that within a few hours he’d be the cause of so much misery and destruction?

 It was, in the end, just a rucksack someone asked him to look after.